- Search The Registry

 Most of the homesites of Quindaro were on the bluff; the port's commercial district was in the bottomland near the level of the Missouri River below the bluffs.
 As a stop on the Underground Railroad, Quindaro absorbed or assisted fugitive slaves before the American Civil War and many contrabands (fugitive slaves behind Union lines), especially from Missouri, during the war.
 After the war, a committee of white men in the community, former abolitionists, organized a school to educate those resettled in Quindaro and the Kansas City area.
-In 1865 the committee registered their county charter for what they called Quindaro Freedman's School.
-In 1867 the state legislature approved funds for the school.
-In 1872 the state increased funding to establish a four-year normal school curriculum for the training of teachers.
+In 1865, the committee registered their county charter for what they called Quindaro Freedman's School.
+In 1867, the state legislature approved funds for the school.
+In 1872, the state increased funding to establish a four-year normal school curriculum to train teachers.

 From 1916-1918, Inman E. Page was president.
 The school included composer and music educator L. Viola Kinney.
 Western University was lauded in the early 20th century for its outstanding music program.
 The Jackson Jubilee Singers toured from 1907-1940 and appeared on the Chautauqua education circuit.
 Among the university's most notable alumni were several women who were influential music pioneers in the early 20th century, including Eva Jessye, Nora Douglas Holt, and Etta Moten Barnett.